 Large corporations are continuing to set the agenda for the growth of renewable energy across the globe.
-Corporations globally purchased 14.3 gigawatts of clean power directly from generators in January to July 2018 under a Corporate Renewable Power Purchase Agreement (Corporate PPA) almost tripling the record of 5.4 gigawatts for 2017.
+Corporations globally purchased 7.2 gigawatts of clean power directly from generators in January to July 2018 under a Corporate Renewable Power Purchase Agreement (Corporate PPA) (surpassing the previous record of 5.4 gigawatts for the whole of 2017).
 A Corporate PPA allows corporate consumers and generators to take advantage of a range of economic, reputational and sustainability benefits.
-Source: BNEF

-Bird & Bird's lawyers advised on the earliest corporate PPAs in 2007 in the Netherlands and 2009 in the UK and we have become an experienced advisor on these structures globally.
+Bird & Bird's lawyers advised on one of the earliest corporate PPAs in 2009 and we have become an experienced advisor on these structures globally outside of the USA.